Local Interlayer Tunneling Between Two-Dimensional Electron Systems in the Ballistic Regime: Introduction

-In this paper, we introduce a simple model of the VSTM -- two parallel 2DESs connected by tunneling at a single point -- and address the feasibility of the VSTM at its simplest level.
-For its intended purpose, the VSTM should ideally meet the following criteria: (i) there should be sufficient tunneling near zero bias to allow probing the low energy physics of interest, (ii) the tunneling rate should be sensitive to the {\it local} density of states at the location of tunneling.
+In this paper, we introduce a minimal model for VSTM -- two parallel 2DESs connected by tunneling at a single point -- and use it to address the feasibility of VSTM at its simplest level.
+A VSTM setup should meet the following criteria, which our model must address: (i) there should be sufficient tunneling near zero bias to probe the low energy physics of interest, (ii) the tunneling rate should be sensitive to the {\it local} density of states at the location of tunneling.
+The first requirement could be violated if there is a gap or pseudo-gap in the tunneling density of states near zero energy, caused by long-range Coulomb interactions.
+The presence or absence of such a gap should depend only on the character of long-range interaction and the screening properties of the 2DESs, not on the microscopic nature of the tunneling process.
+Thus, for simplicity, we study a model problem in which an electron tunnels from a localized state near the Probe 2DES to a localized state near the Subject 2DES, and where the only coupling to the 2DESs is through the Coulomb interaction.
+This has all the same Coulomb physics as the more general problem in which the tunneling electron goes directly from one 2DES to the other.
+However, in the latter case there are potential complications related to the fact that the tunneling electron is not distinguishable from the electrons that are doing the screening; the justification for ignoring exchange effects in this latter problem has been discussed by Levitov and Shytov.\cite{Levitov}

-In the diffusive limit, the well known ``zero-bias anomaly'' occurs as a consequence of the inefficient screening of charge in 2D.
-Specifically, in 2D the conductivity has untis of velocity and hence the Coulomb energy $E(t) \sim e^2/R(t)$ associated with adding a charge to a 2D system decays with time in proportion to the screening radius $R(t) \sim \sigma t$, leading to an action that logarithmically diverges at small bias for tunneling into such a system.
+If transport in the two 2DESs is diffusive, the well known ``zero-bias anomaly'' occurs as a consequence of the inefficient screening of charge in 2D.
+Specifically, in 2D the conductivity has units of velocity and hence the Coulomb energy $E(t) \sim e^2/R(t)$ associated with adding a charge to a 2D system decays with time in proportion to the screening radius $R(t) \sim \sigma t$.
+The path integral formulation of the problem results in an action that logarithmically diverges at small bias for tunneling into such a system.
 The result is a strong suppression of the tunneling rate near zero-bias,\cite{Altshuler,Levitov,Dynes,Imry} violating criterion (i).
 Moreover, the tunneling rate has a dominant contribution from long-distance physics, violating criterion (ii).

-The central result in the present paper is that in the clean limit, even in 2D, screening is sufficiently efficient that the tunneling action at zero-bias is finite and hence no zero-bias anomaly occurs.
-In this regime, the tunneling rate can be calculated perturbatively and is hence proportional to the local density of states.
-Our results indicate that using a VSTM to probe low energy local density of states should be feasible, if the 2DES of interest is clean enough.
+Our central result states that in the clean limit (infinite mean free path $\ell$), even in 2D, screening is sufficiently efficient to make the tunneling action at zero-bias finite and hence no zero-bias anomaly occurs.
+In this regime, the tunneling rate can be calculated perturbatively and is proportional to the local density of states.
+Our results indicate that using VSTM to probe the low energy local density of states should be feasible, if the 2DES of interest is clean enough.